johnwesterman/illumio_core/README.md

 sudo -u ilo-pce illumio-pce-ctl ven-software-install /tmp/illumio-ven-bundle-19.3.0-6104.tar.bz2 --orgs all --default --no-prompt
 ```

-to set it as the default, you'd run this:
+to set it as the default after the fact, you'd run this:

 ```
 sudo -u ilo-pce illumio-pce-ctl ven-software-release-set-default 19.3.0-6104
 ```

+## Installing both the compatibility matrix and VEN bundle in a single install.

-You can also combine the compatibility matrix and VEN software install like this:
+Generally, you will be installing both the compatibility matrix and a new VEN bundle at the same time.
+Using the example file names above, the commands would look  like this:

 ```
 sudo -u ilo-pce illumio-pce-ctl ven-software-install /tmp/illumio-ven-bundle-19.3.0-6104.tar.bz2 --compatibility-matrix /tmp/illumio-release-compatibility-8.tar.bz2
 ```

+NOTE: Keep this in mind; Make sure you use fully qualified names for the file for this process.
+For example, if you are in the /tmp directory don't expect illumio-pce-ctl to find this in the local working directory (it is not looking for it there).
+Either use /temp/matrix_file_path_and_name or ./matrix_file_path_and_name.
+For whatever reason the tool will not look in to your current working directory for this file so be sure and specify the path.
+In the case above, I have supplied the full file path and file name.

 ## PAIRING VENs for LINUX Examples